-Millions of hectares of soil are potentially suitable for irrigated agriculture across northern Australia but access to water is one of several constraints to development.
+Millions of hectares of soil are potentially suitable for irrigated agriculture across northern Australia.
+But access to water is one of several constraints to development.

-This follows our work on the Flinders and Gilbert Agricultural Resource Assessments, the Northern Australia Water Resource Assessment, and ongoing work in the Roper and Southern Gulf catchments in the Northern Territory.
+Following our successful work on the Flinders and Gilbert Agricultural Resource Assessment, the Northern Australia Water Resource Assessment, and the Roper River Water Resource Assessment, we were engaged by the Australian Government to assess the opportunities for water and agricultural development in the Victoria River catchment in the Northern Territory.

-We are working in the Victoria River catchment with the Northern Territory government, research partners and communities.
-Together we will complete this assessment in 2024.
+We worked together with the Northern Territory government, research partners and communities to complete this assessment in 2024.
+Our findings are all publicly available.

 Assessment goals

-- evaluate soil and water resources
+- evaluated soil and water resources

 Assessment activities

-The team’s key activities include:
+The team's key activities included:

 - Surface water modelling to assess the volume and reliability of river flow